 She is not as sensitive to heat because her nose is a bit longer, she can breathe great and gets to run around the farm and play as much as she wants.
 Her daughter Peanut is the same way.
 Even when its hot out they run around then jump in the baby pool to cool off, or head inside the house if they want air-conditioning or are done playing.

 We do breed for better open nostrils, breathing is important!

-AKC Peanut is my daughter, Kim's, girl along with Peanuts mother, Karrie.
-She's just a pup, but growing fast!
+AKC Peanut is also my daughter, Kim's, girl along with Peanuts mother, Karrie.
+She's just a pup in some photos.
 She is a merle color, like her father, Merlin, but the cream hides the color!